 Go straight to those that know – Go straight to the horse’s mouth.
 In other words, ask the questions you need to be answered directly to the CRM outlets and producers.
 The top CRM software producers have dedicated customer experience teams who are usually more than willing to address your concerns factually and in an open manner.
 It’s also usually not in their best interests to sell the wrong solution to a potential customer.

 Ask a championed CRM user – If you know someone in a similar position to you and who has already onboarded a CRM system, their advice and warnings can be an invaluable source of recommendations.

 It makes sense to talk to the people who are going to be using whichever CRM software you might choose.
 Gather your sales and ask them about the problems they might have and would like to resolve.

 These problems might not just be about the software but also about the onboarding process.
 After all, not everyone likes change.
 Be prepared to listen to their thoughts and find the answers to any issues they might have.

 Also, if the CRM might affect other departments, such as; marketing, customer service, etc., be sure to hear their concerns too.
 Every scrap of information you can gather will ultimately help with your decision.

 What to avoid?

-There’s a lot of CRM software choices out there, and unfortunately many of them fail to deliver what they promise.
+There are a lot of CRM software choices out there, and unfortunately, many of them fail to deliver what they promise.
 The promise of saving money with cheap – or even free – software may appeal to your pocket, but how can you be sure that it does what you want it to do?
 You can’t.
 Remember, those ‘Special Offers’ can cost you dearly in the long run.

 Before you choose, one last thing